necat101/Chronos-CLGCM/README.md

 ### 1\.
 Training

 Train a new model from scratch.
 This creates a new, self-contained model directory at `--out-dir`.
-Using `--grad-clip 1.0` is recommended for stability.
+The `--max_h_steps` defines the upper limit for the model's reasoning depth.

 ```bash
 python chronos.py train \